HeCraneChen/total-curvature-estimation/README.md

 The code was developed on MacOS 12.6.
 We verified the compilation and running of the code on Ubuntu 18.04.
+The compilation and running process on MacOS and Ubuntu are stated as below.
+We also verifie the compilation and running of the code on Windows with Visual Studio 2022, where we accessed CMake through Visual Studio.
+This procedure is slightly different from other OS.
+We demostrated it separately.

 ## Compile